alfajango/alfajango.github.com/_posts/2013-06-12-websockets-demo.md

 }
 {% endhighlight %}

+The server forwards these events back to the connected clients (or just the target client), appending a `sender` attribute to tell the client who sent the event.

+{% highlight js %}
+{
+  type: 'click',
+  target: 2,
+  sender: 1
+}
+{% endhighlight %}

 ### Event log

 A common client-side interaction for this demo is to output to the Event